Guardians vs. Tigers Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +600)

-- Riley Greene has three doubles, two triples, three home runs, 10 walks and 14 RBI (36 total hits).
-He has stolen four bases.
+- Spencer Torkelson has eight doubles, three home runs, 10 walks and 16 RBI (31 total hits).
+He's also stolen one base.

 |Opponent